jweb89/Login-Form-Challenge/README.md

 2. run "npm install"

-3. "npm start" you should be given a qr code to scan
+3. run "npm start" you should be given a qr code to scan

 4. scan qr code or run on emulator(if scanning qr code you will need to download expo on your device)